TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-04-why-I-deleted-my-linkedin-account.md

 *Disclaimer: even if I get few abroad offers, my experience is related to work environment in the Czech Republic.*

-I was reviewing my 2016 on social networks disconnection: I reduced 350 friends on Facebook to 20, unfollowed all but 2 groups and I dropped all people I follow on Twitter.
+I was reviewing my 2016 and how I started to disconnect from social networks: I reduced 350 friends on Facebook to 20, unfollowed all but 2 groups and I dropped all people I follow on Twitter.
-My attention got better and I could focus on things that really mattered to me.
-That's why I started though about the next step.
+My attention got better and I could focus on things that really matter to me &ndas; reading books and writing.
+That's when I started to focus on quality of my environment.

-And LinkedIn account was something scratching on my mind for a long time.
+And the LinkedIn account was scratching my mind for a long time.

 So I asked myself?

-## What is LinkedIn good for me?
+## What is LinkedIn Good for?

 - It helped me in my first 3 years in paid PHP programming field.
 - I got some references and up-votes for my skills, I attended university so I thought it gives me credibility.